tiramisu24/Craftables/README.md

 # Craftables
-[craftables.co][craft] is ???.
+[craftables.co][craft] is your crafting community.
 Inspired by Instructables, Craftables allows users to post, comment on and share projects.
+[Trello][craftTrello]

 ## Features